-You can wire ZS sensors and/or a Wireless Adapter that communicates with wireless sensors to the TV-UCXP683T-V's Rnet port.
-You can have up to 15 ZS and/or wireless sensors.
+You can wire ZS sensors and/or a Wireless Adapter that communicates with wireless sensors to the TV-UC253-V's Rnet port.
+You can have up to 5 ZS and/or wireless sensors.

-- A control program can use no more than 5 ZS sensors, so you must use multiple control programs if your Rnet network has more than 5 sensors. - ZS and wireless sensors can share the Rnet with an Equipment Touch or TruVuTM ET Display.
+- One control program can use no more than 5 ZS sensors. - ZS and wireless sensors can share the Rnet with an Equipment Touch or TruVuTM ET Display.